 Ventless gas fireplaces' safety is a subject of lively debate.
 According to industry group Vent-Free Gas Products Association (VGPA), a patchwork of regulations across the United States, from the city level up to the state level, controls the legality of vent-free fireplaces.
-Around 34 percent of states allow these units completely, with no restrictions at all.
-At this time, California is the only state that outright bans all manner of vent-less fireplaces in every part of the state.
+Around 34-percent of states allow these units completely, with no restrictions at all.
+California is the only state that outright bans all manner of ventless fireplaces in every part of the state.
 In the remaining states, a welter of regulations controls ventless fireplaces based on factors such as areas of the house, population of the city, and altitudes.